oiishoo/jb-formality-detection/README.md

 | Do you mean consensual? | neutral | informal | formal  | formal  |

-This example shows that the performance of the model on `neutral` is still not very good, and it classifies the sample as `formal` probably due to the word "consentual", not being able to grasp the neutrality.
+This example shows that the performance of the model on `neutral` is still not very good, and it classifies the sample as `formal` probably due to the word "consensual", not being able to grasp the neutrality.